 Although perfection is not required in an article, any contentious material about living persons (or recently deceased) in any article, that is unsourced or poorly sourced—whether the material is negative, positive, neutral, or just questionable—should be removed immediately and without waiting for discussion .
 If contentious material about a living person or (recently deceased) is verified with one or more reliable sources, the material must be presented in a neutral manner without undue weight.

-We have 90 guests and one member online
+We have 111 guests and 3 members online